-Automatic transmissions use mainline, governor, and throttle pressure valves to control and lubricate the transmission.
-Some of these have been replaced or work together with electronic controls.
+Automatic transmissions use mainline, governor, and throttle pressure to control flow and lubricate the transmission.
+The governor and modulator found in hydraulic transmissions have been replaced or work together with electronics.

 Throttle pressure indicates engine load.
-Some transmissions use a vacuum modulator or throttle linkage to control the throttle valve.
-Late model vehicles use electric solenoids to achieve the same results.
+Older transmissions use a vacuum modulator or throttle linkage to control the throttle valve.
+Late-model vehicles use electronic sensors and electric solenoids to achieve the same results.

-A downshift occurs when throttle pressure overcomes governor pressure.
-This is because of the increased engine load.
-When a driver accelerates to pass another vehicle, there's an increase in throttle pressure causing a downshift.
+When throttle pressure overcomes governor pressure, the transmission downshifts.
+When a driver accelerates to pass another vehicle, there's an increase in throttle pressure, causing a downshift.
 These two pressures control shift valve movement.
-Shift valves control the reactionary devices (clutches and bands) that drive and hold members of the planetary gearset.